10 Essential Components of a Small Business Website [with Examples]

 - Place all your active social media account links at the footer of your website.

 - If your business provides direct services (i.e. a painting company, delivery service etc.) place your phone number at the top of every page.

-La Vara’s website is a good example of how you should present your contact information.
+La Vara’s website and contact us page is a good example of how you should present your contact information.

 4. Friendly ‘About Us’ page

 The About us page gives you a great chance to tell your story to your visitors.
 It helps to establish a connection between your brand and your potential customers.
 We see many small business websites don’t give enough focus to their About Us page, which is a great mistake.